Update on 23 May, 23

-With plenty of career choices, most of the people change their career 3-8 times throughout their professional career.
-With the course of challenges and hardships, they frequently tend towards a career change.
+With plenty of career choices, most people change their careers 3-8 times throughout their professional careers.
+With the course of challenges and hardships, they frequently tend toward a career change.
 During this career transformation phase, job changer has to outlook various professional plans and industry adaptations for a safe career change.
-Whatever be the reasons, every professional has to seek tips to redesign resumes before landing to a new field.
+Whatever the reasons, every professional has to seek tips to redesign resumes before landing in a new field.
 Recreating a resume will help you to market your transferable skills among the recruiters.

 Never reuse the same old resume for deciding the next career.
 This is one common mistake committed by the career changers.
 Redesign and rework over the resume used in the previous career and make it fit for the new job you are heading towards.
 Making smart customizations is always a good idea when you apply for a career change, highlighting your existing skills, and past experiences which can be beneficial for the job change.
 Carefully re-orient your past skills, qualifications, job descriptions and keywords to prepare a new custom resume.

 For career changers, there can be several different options for resume formats that are most required while seeking a job change.
 The various resume patterns include:

 Mixed Chronological Resume: This resume style lists your past work experience in reverse chronological order giving a brief qualification summary.
 This one intuitively picks out all the transferable skills from the professional past and highlights the most relevant qualifications to the hiring manager.
 Remember to state your new profile objective so that the recruiter is clear with the fact that you are switching from your old work domain.
 Focus on your upgraded skills, expertise, and accomplishments in reference to your new career.